 Key Travel Facts for Australians

 • Visa requirements: Australian citizens do not need a visa for tourist stays of up to 180 days.
-You will receive a Forma Migratoria Multiple (FMM) immigration form on arrival or before departure (some airlines provide electronic forms).
-Keep this form safe - you must present it when leaving Mexico
+You will receive a tourist card (Forma Migratoria Multiple) on arrival or electronically before travel.
+Keep this document safe as you must present it when leaving Mexico.

 Travel Risks in Mexico for Australian Travellers